jazzband/django-debug-toolbar/docs/configuration.rst

 Theming support
 ---------------
-The debug toolbar uses CSS variables to define fonts.
-This allows changing fonts without having to override many individual CSS rules.
+The debug toolbar uses CSS variables to define fonts and colors.
+This allows changing fonts and colors without having to override many individual CSS rules.
 For example, if you preferred Roboto instead of the default list of fonts you could add a **debug_toolbar/base.html** template override to your project:

 .. code-block:: django